rclone/rclone/docs/content/docs.md

 Bandwidth limits only apply to the data transfer.
 They don't apply to the bandwidth of the directory listings etc.

-Note that the units are Bytes/s not Bits/s.
+Note that the units are Bytes/s, not Bits/s.
 Typically connections are measured in Bits/s - to convert divide by 8.
-For example let's say you have a 10 Mbit/s connection and you wish rclone to use half of it
+For example, let's say you have a 10 Mbit/s connection and you wish rclone to use half of it
 - 5 Mbit/s.
 This is 5/8 = 0.625MByte/s so you would use a `--bwlimit
 0.625M` parameter for rclone.